RomanLut/INAV-X-Plane-HITL/README.md

 - full emulation: attitude is estimated from sensors data
 - simplified emulation: attitude is passed from X-Plane.

-Due to slow update rate (update rate can not be larger then X-Plane FPS) and no synchronization on beetween INAV cycles and X-Plane FPS, full emulation mode will show noticable problems with estimation ( hickups, drifting horizon ).
-Simplified emulation is recommended for debugging code not related to IMU.
+Due to slow update rate (update rate can not be larger then X-Plane FPS) and no synchronization on beetween INAV cycles and X-Plane FPS, full emulation mode will show noticable problems with estimation ( hickups, drifting horizon ). **Simplified emulation is recommended for debugging code not related to IMU**.

 ## Accelerometer and gyroscope